On Peterson's open problem and representations of the general linear groups: Preliminaries

 From the above data, $(\widetilde {Sq^0_*})_{(d, d+2n)}$ is an $\mathbb Z/2(GL_d)$-module epimorphism.
 However, in particular, if $\mu(d+2n) = d$ then it is an isomorphism.
 According to H\uhorn ng \cite[Theorem 1.5]{V.H}, if Singer's conjecture for the $d$-th algebraic transfer is true, then $Tr_d$ does not detect the non-zero elements $u\in {\rm Ext}^{d, d+n}_{\mathcal {A}_2}(\mathbb Z/2, \mathbb Z/2)$ such that $Sq^0(u) = 0$ and $\mu(2n+d) = d.$ In this case, $u$ is called \textit{critical}.
 This leads us to the study of the kernel of $\widetilde {Sq^0}.$ Recall that $\overline{Sq}^0$ is a monomorphism, but the squaring operation $\widetilde {Sq^0}= id_{\mathbb Z/2}\otimes_{GL_d} \overline{Sq}^0$ is not a monomorphism in general.
 Indeed, by using a computer calculation, H\uhorn ng provided a counter-example in \cite{V.H} that $\widetilde {Sq^0}$ is not a monomorphism when acting on $\mathbb Z/2 \otimes_{GL_5}P_{\mathcal A_2}H_{15}(B(\mathbb Z/2)^{\times 5}).$ This was confirmed again by the works of Sum \cite{N.S, N.S4}.
 Thereafter, H\uhorn ng \cite{V.H} conjectured that \textit{$\widetilde {Sq^0}$ is a monomorphism if and only if $d\leq 4.$} By Boardman \cite{J.B}, and Singer \cite{W.S1}, the conjecture satisfies for $d\leq 3.$ We hope that it can be verified for $d = 4$ by using the dual of $\widetilde {Sq^0}$ and the results on the hit problem in \cite{N.S6}.

-Thus, in addition to approaching Singer's conjecture based on techniques of the hit problem, we can use the relationship between the algebraic transfer and critical elements to verify this conjecture.
+Thus, to verify Singer's conjecture, in addition to the techniques of the hit problem mentioned in this paper, we can use the relationship between the algebraic transfer and critical elements.
 However, finding critical elements is difficult.